zemirco/zemirco.github.io/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

 ```
 {% endraw %}

-With `ng-controller="UserCtrl"` we tell Angular which controller we'd like
+With `ng-controller="UserCtrl"` we tell AngularJS which controller we'd like
  to use for all the DOM children of this element.
 At the bottom of the file
  we've put some extra JavaScript with a global variable called `users` that
  loads the contents from the local variable `users` passed to the view.